Almost mathematics, Persistence module, and Tamarkin category: Global APT

-\begin{RMK} In general, a subgroup $H$ of $\bR^n$ is a direct product $D\times L$ such that $D$ is dense in a proper linear subspace $E\subset \bR^n$, and $L$ is a lattice.
-Remark that it is not necessarily $H$ spans the whole $\bR^n$.
+In general, a subgroup $H$ of $\bR^n$ is a direct product $D\times L$ such that $D$ is dense in a proper linear subspace $E\subset \bR^n$, and $L$ is a lattice.
+Note that $H$ does not necessarily span the whole $\bR^n$.
 We refer to \cite[Theorem 21]{Siegel_1989_geometry_of_numbers} for related discussions.
-By our discussion so far, it is not hard to prove variants of theorems for general $H$.
-We left it to interested readers as exercises. \end{RMK}
+By our discussion so far, it is not hard to prove variants of these theorems for general $H$.
+Here, we emphasize one case that we need later; we leave the details for general case to the reader.